 Another way to enhance productivity is to keep workers comfortable and healthy.
 Sitting in the same type of chair throughout the day is bad for one's overall well-being.
 Give employees different seating options with innovative ideas like kneeling chairs, high desks to stand behind, yoga balls, and treadmill desks.
 All these have the added benefit of raising energy levels, especially after lunchtime.

-Key to a flexible office are moveable pieces, including room partitions, divides, and frameless sliding glass doors inside.
+The key to a flexible office is moveable pieces, including room partitions, divides, and frameless sliding glass doors inside.
 You should also consider incorporating frameless glass walls into your design, a top choice for maintaining light and a sense of space that prevents sound from traveling through the office.

 Creating the Ideal Office Floor Plan